cb0806151/cbh-mancala/README.md

 8/5/21
 - organize folder structure

+8/6/21
+- 11th hour dash: add commented out features while contract is being fixed
+    - have "connect wallet" button open modal
+    - figure out how to randomize starting turns
+    - add in extra turn when you score a point
+    - add in win logic that transfers the contract balance to the winner

 Backlog
 - check out next.js tips and tricks
 - halfway point recap
 - update favicon
-- figure out how to randomize starting turns
-- add in extra turn when you score a point
-- add in take-opposite-house rule
-- add in win logic for emptying the board
-- add in win logic that transfers the contract balance to the winner
 - test out connecting to the Conflux network
+- start integrating UI framework

 </p>
 </details>